vs460/MultiSE/README.md

 fminsearch_optim_pulseDesign.m uses a conventional SLR pulse designed by means of the auxiliary functions gen_alpha.m and iSLR.m and fine-tunes it with numerical optimization in the fmin_pulse_design_cost.m function.
 For evaluating the cost function the Bloch-simulator from http://www-mrsrl.stanford.edu/~brian/blochsim/ is used.
 Once freely downloaded add it to path and change the gyromagnetic ratio according to the nucleus of interest then compile.

+Alternatively, forward SLR transform can be used to evaluate the cost function.
+In this case change fmin_pulse_design_cost() to fmin_pulse_design_cost_fwdSLR() in the fminsearch_optim_pulseDesign script after having compiled the fwdSLR mex-file.
+This excludes relaxation but gives very similar result for 13C as T1 and T2 are usually much longer than the duration of the pulse.

 ******************************************************************************************************************************************
 Due to computational cost this method is not recommended for routine pulse design, rather for specific problems only!!!
 ******************************************************************************************************************************************